 - NWPL company members Justin Hale and Jamie Hale in a two-actor version of Henrik Ibsen‘s classic play A Doll’s House, directed by Chris Buck.
 What if we didn’t lose our childhood sense of wonder and awe as we grew older?
 What if we just misplaced it?
 Two actors, a husband and wife, attempt to mirror the dolls in Ibsen’s play and rediscover something pulled apart by time.
 Through the actor’s craft and the story of Nora and Helmer, A Doll’s House opens the doors in our minds (for both actor and audience) as we attempt to rediscover that tiny doll in each of us and awaken a new spirit of wonder and play.

-- Open rehearsals of NWPL’s The Devil’s Milk, a new musical opus about Akron and its relationship with rubber.
+- Open rehearsals of NWPL’s The Devil’s Milk, a new trilogy about Akron and its relationship with rubber.

-- Further collaborations with Akron’s emerging young theatre companies: Ma’Sue Productions and Heads Up!
+- Further collaborations with Akron’s emerging young theatre companies: Ma’Sue Productions and Wandering Aesthetics!

-- Plus classes, workshops, family and community activities, contact dance jam sessions, open training sessions, and more!
+- Plus classes, workshops, family and community activities, play readings, contact dance jam sessions, open training sessions, Creative Placemaking and more!